 Beyond just helping determine inventory discrepancies, a count can also give you clarity with theft monitoring, budget planning, and earnings accuracy.

-What are the advantages of conducting a count using Square Point of Sale technology versus pen and paper?
+What are the advantages of conducting a count using Square point of sale technology versus a physical count?

 A more beneficial alternative to this arduous process is to instead use the right tools for inventory counts.
-For example, you can use an inventory barcode scanner in tandem with your Square Point of Sale system to cut down on manual entry and prevent errors.
-Scan your SKU or UPC codes and then send the information directly to your POS system.
+For example, you can use an inventory barcode scanner in tandem with your Square register point of sale system to cut down on manual entry and prevent human error.
+Scan the unique identifier (SKU, universal product code, or alphanumeric code) and then send the information directly to your POS system.

 Is performing a full inventory count something that my staff can do?